Political views of Christopher Hitchens: Saddam Hussein

 In July 2007, the New Statesman printed selected portions of a 1976 piece by Hitchens which they claimed "took a more admiring view of the Iraqi dictator" than his later strong support for ousting Saddam Hussein.
 In this Hitchens pointed to Iraq's military strength, oil reserves and young leadership to argue that Iraq was "a force to be reckoned with" and described Saddam Hussein as a leader "who has sprung from being an underground revolutionary gunman to perhaps the first visionary Arab statesman since Nasser."
 He also argued:

 He argued that the means through which the Baathist regime rose to power were similar to that of Iran: having crushed any political dissent and notions of an independent Kurdish state.
 He stated that the Ba'ath party "point to efforts made by the party press to stimulate criticism of revolutionary shortcomings" but that these "fall rather short of permitting any organised opposition".
 He claimed that Iraq defended this by claiming "that the country is surrounded by enemies and attacked by imperialist intrigue" but that this had led to the repression of Kurdish nationalists.

 Waterboarding

 Hitchens was asked by Vanity Fair to experience waterboarding for himself at a U.S. Army training facility.
 In May 2008, Hitchens voluntarily underwent the procedure.
 Hitchens stopped the procedure after 11 seconds and subsequently endorsed the view that it was "torture."
 He concluded, "If waterboarding does not constitute torture, then there is no such thing as torture."

 Lebanon

 Hitchens described Lebanon as "the most plural society in the region" and criticized the Syrian regime for continuing to manipulate the country by proxies and by surrogates notably Hezbollah and the SSNP.

-Hezbollah

 In an article written on Slate, Hitchens stated: